Keyboards

 Key Takeaway

-If you're comfortable living in Razer Synapse, the customization is genuinely deep.
-If you prefer hardware-native configuration or use multiple machines, the software dependency will frustrate you.
+If you're already running Razer Synapse, the customization depth is a genuine strength.
+If you want to avoid software dependencies, this keyboard will frustrate you.

 In-Depth Analysis